 [Banner: still from The Murderers are Among Us, dir.
 Wolfgang Staudte, DEFA, 1946].

 The relationship between cinema and culture is complex and little understood, in spite of decades of research, discussion and analysis.
-The huge increase in narrative cinema (and television) resulting from digital technologies and global streaming services is hard to grasp, and what it actually “means” for society and history seems beyond consideration.
-The psychosocial and cultural effects of media saturation is just too vast a canvas to try to work on.
+The huge increase in consumption of screen-based narrative resulting from digital technologies and streaming services is astonishing but Its impact on national and transnational cultural history remains a mystery.
+The psychosocial effects of media saturation beggars the powers of an effective theoretical analysis.

-I was Professor of Anthropology in the School of Behavioural Sciences at Macquarie University in Sydney for many years, and in 2002 became Dean of Arts and Social Sciences at the University of New South Wales.
+I was Professor of Anthropology in the School of Behavioural Sciences at Macquarie University in Sydney for many years, when my work first crystallised around mass media and cultural change.
+The impact of satellite television on remote Aboriginal communities prompted this research.
+However it proved impossible to gain support for this research in Australia, and by the early 1980s I switched my main research focus to cinema in Southeast Asia.
+In 2002 I became Dean of Arts and Social Sciences at the University of New South Wales.
 After five years of administration I was able to return to my work in cinema as Professor of Film Studies in the School of Arts and Media.

 I am using this site to support on-going research and publication in contemporary film culture.
-I am especially interested in the history of cinema in Cambodia, the role of cinema in North Korea, and German cinema especially in the war and postwar period.
-My main focus is on questions around cinema, trauma and ethical representation (fiction/documentary).
+Catastrophe and end-of-times narratives, climate and weather disaster, pandemics and nuclear threat have become part of everyday viewing, firmly located in a contemporary Western imaginary.
+My work explores the history of trauma cinema in historical context.
+I am especially interested in the history of cinema in Cambodia, the role of cinema in North Korea, and German cinema in the Second World War and postwar period.
+My main focus is on questions around cinema, trauma and representation.